2025 Czech government Bitcoin scandal: Effects on the blockchain

-In the third chronological analysis, Drtina proved that after Jiřikovský's arrest and the house search on April 12, 2016, a third person (or group of persons) transferred funds from Nuclea's wallets the following night.
-In the fourth text, Drtina found that someone had been trying to exchange the Bitcoin from this day's donation on Czech and foreign cryptocurrency exchanges, including the Kraken exchange.
-The unknown owners of the cryptocurrency wallets are trying to regroup the coins using mixers (tools on the Bitcoin blockchain that make it difficult to trace where the individual coins come from).
+A later chronological analysis, Drtina proved that after Jiřikovský's arrest and the house search on 12 April 2016, a third person (or group of persons) transferred funds from Nucleus wallets the following night.
+In the fourth text, Drtina found that someone had been trying to exchange the bitcoin from this day's donation on Czech and foreign cryptocurrency exchanges, including the Kraken exchange.
+The unknown owners of the cryptocurrency wallets were trying to regroup the coins using bitcoin mixers.

 Minister's resignation and political fallout

 Justice Minister Pavel Blažek accepted the donation without thoroughly investigating its origins.
-He later stated that he believed it to be an act of repentance by Jiříkovský and did not anticipate any legal complications.
+He later stated that he believed it to be an act of restitution by Jiříkovský and did not anticipate any legal complications.
 However, the lack of due diligence prompted public criticism and allegations of potential money laundering.
-Facing mounting pressure and seeking to avoid further damage to the government's reputation, Blažek resigned on May 30, 2025.
+Facing mounting pressure and seeking to avoid further damage to the government's reputation, Blažek resigned on May 31, 2025.

-The scandal intensified political tensions, with opposition parties calling for additional resignations, including those of Prime Minister Petr Fiala and Finance Minister Zbyněk Stanjura, alleging they were aware of the donation and its dubious origins.
+The scandal intensified political tensions, with opposition parties calling for additional resignations, including those of Prime Minister Petr Fiala and Finance Minister Zbyněk Stanjura, alleging they were aware of the donation and its questionable origins.

 On 19 June 2025, the government survived a no-confidence vote triggered by the scandal.

 Ongoing investigations

 The High Prosecutor's Office in Olomouc has initiated an investigation into the case, examining potential charges of abuse of official authority and money laundering.
-The police's organized crime unit is also involved in probing the circumstances surrounding the donation and its acceptance by the Ministry.
-Officials at the National Organized Crime Control Center have requested the cooperation of the U.S. FBI to jointly investigate Jiříkovský's connection to the dark web marketplace Nucleus Market.
-On June 11, 2025, members of the Financial Analysis Authority (FAA) Audit Committee discussed the case and found that the FAA had acted correctly.
+The police's organized crime unit is also involved in probing the circumstances surrounding the donation and its acceptance by the ministry.
+Officials at the National Organized Crime Control Center have requested the cooperation of the FBI to jointly investigate Jiříkovský's connection to the dark web marketplace Nucleus Market.
+On 11 June 2025, an internal audit committee of the Financial Analysis Authority reviewed the agency's handling of the case and concluded that its procedures had been followed correctly.

-On June 5, 2025, Neovlivni.cz wrote that Jiříkovský had traveled to Asia, which he could have done because he was not accused of anything at the time.
+On 5 June 2025, Neovlivni.cz wrote that Jiříkovský was able to travel to Asia because he had not been charged at the time.
 Later, it was discovered that he was in Taiwan.
 Jiříkovský stated that he intended to return in the second half of June.